What Are Dentures?

 Many patients find eating and speaking to be a bit awkward after a new denture is put in, but with a little practice, our patients get back to normal in short order.
 If eating and speaking continue to be awkward or difficult, patients should schedule an appointment to have the denture checked and readjusted if necessary.

-If you are considering dentures for yourself or a loved one, please set up an appointment at Your Community Dental, Brown and Associates by calling (704) 289-9519.
+If you are considering dentures for yourself or a loved one, please set up an appointment at Your Community Dental by giving us a call.
 We can select the perfect color and shape to provide an amazing, comfortable fit and a natural-looking smile.